ChloeVed/FruitRain-Folder/README.md

 to do so, click on Sketch, then hover over Import Library, then click Add Library (depending on your version of Processing it may be a different option).
 Search for the Sound Library and download.
 If no errors occur when attempting to play the music, then you've done this step correctly.
+You will also need to download the GifAnimation library.

 Hook up the Makey-Makey controller to your PC and connect an apple, orange, banana, and lime to the controller's up, down, left, and right dpad areas respectively